 IDSA Chapter events provide a welcoming environment regardless of gender and expression, age, sexual orientation, ability, physical appearance, body size, race, ethnicity, nationality or religion (or lack there of).

 We do not tolerate harassment or inappropriate behavior in any form.
 Inappropriate behavior includes, but is not limited to:

 - Sexual language or imagery in talks or workshops (unless otherwise approved or is part of the session's announced subject matter)

 - Sexual language and imagery at parties or on social media

 - Derogatory comments related to gender identity and expression, age, sexual orientation, ability, physical appearance, body size, race, ethnicity, religion or technology choices

 - Deliberate intimidation, stalking, following, or harassing of attendees, speakers or organizers, whether through messaging, comments, images or recordings

 - Sustained disruption of talks or other events

 While unique from community to community, IDSA chapters are a part of a broad, national effort to support, educate, and amplify the work of industrial designers and the ID profession.
-Therefore, maintaining the integrity of the IDSA brand is vital in ensuring a professional and consistant brand presentation.
+Therefore, maintaining the integrity of the IDSA brand is vital in ensuring a professional and consistent brand presentation.
 This applies across multiple platforms in both digital and physical channels.
 IDSA has established logos for Chapter use and we must insist that these graphic marks be used in order to maintain a clean brand presence.
 Below are a few key factors to keep in mind.
 Questions?
 Contact Korie Twiggs, Community Manager.

 - Download IDSA Brand Guidelines document here (via Dropbox)